Karunanidhi family: M. Karunanidhi

 Muthuvel Karunanidhi (3 June 1924 - 7 August 2018) was the head of Dravida Munnetra Kazhagam (DMK), a Dravidian political party in the state of Tamil Nadu.
 He has been the leader of the DMK since the death of its founder, C. N. Annadurai, in 1969, though the party had leading stalwarts in Nedunchezhian, E. V. K. Sampath, K. A. Mathiazhagan, Nanjil K. Manoharan and K. Anbazhagan, who were called Aim perum Thalaivargal meaning five great leaders.
 He has served as chief minister five times (1969–71, 1971–76, 1989–91, 1996–2001 and 2006–2011).
 He holds the record of winning his seat in every election in which he has participated in a political career spanning more than 60 years.
-He is also a playwright and screenwriter in Tamil cinema.
+He is also a playwriter and screenwriter in Tamil cinema.

 He married three times; his wives are the late Padmavathy, Dayalu and Rajathi.

 He has four sons, namely M. K. Muthu, M. K. Alagiri, M. K. Stalin, and M. K. Tamilarasu and two daughters, Selvi and Kanimozhi Karunanidhi.
 M. K. Muthu, his eldest son, was born to Padmavathy, who died early.
 Azhagiri, Stalin, Selvi and Tamilarasu were born to Dayalu, while Kanimozhi is the only daughter from his third wife, Rajathi.